aamnah/notes.aamnah.com/_javascript/Prototypal Inheritance and Constructor Functions.md

 Why create properties and methods in the prototype when you can just as easily create them in the object constructor itself?

 - Properties and methods in the Prototype are passed on to all objects created.
 If you update a Prototype later, all objects using that Prototype will also be updated
 - Properties and methods in an object constructor function are added when you create an object using that constructor, but existing objects don't update when you update the object later.
-If you make changes to an object, the changes will only passed on to new instances, created after the changes were made.
+If you make changes to an object, the changes will only be passed to new instances, created after the changes were made.
+- Methods in Prototype will only be stored in memory once because objects coming from the same constructor point to one common prototype object, while methods in the constructor will get **re-declared** for every instance you create, effecting negatively on memory usage (modern Javascript engines such as V8 are smart enough for not to recreate instances of a method thanks to hidden classes)
+- Properties and methods in an object constructor function are very much like _static_.
+Because you have used `this` to bind to only that particular instance, you have no relation with the object constructor.
+You are **binding to the particular instance**.
+Whereas in Prototype, you bind to the constructor.
+You're not pointing to methods in the instance you created, you're **pointing to methods in constructor**.
+Any change in constructor gets reflected in all instances because they're all pointing to the same prototype.

 ```javascript
 // Object constructor function